SAREC-Lab/sUAS-UseCases/usecases/supporting/EndMission.md

 - All UAVs safely returned to launch and deactivated

 Failure end condition:
-- One or more UAV does not arrive at its launch pad
+- One or more UAV does fails to return to a safe landing base

 **Trigger**